valtech-uk/qa-exercise/README.md

 Exercise #2
 -----------
-Navigate to www.valtech.co.uk HOME PAGE
+Navigate to https://www.valtech.com/en-gb HOME PAGE
 - Assert that the “Partners” section is displaying
 - Click on "Our Partners"button on the Partners page
 - Capture and Print a list of all the partners across industries in the test report or to the console

 Exercise #3
 -----------
 - a.
-Navigate to Uk Public sector
+Navigate to offices
 - b.
-Verify and print a list of all public sector customers in the test report or to the console
+Verify and print a list of all offices in the UK  in the test report or to the console
-- Click on Talk to Us and verify if it navigates to Contact us page

 Exercise #4
 -----------